 Do you treat your time with the same respect?

-It’s peculiar, that as we age, we more or less sell out on the fundamental importance of having our personal time.
+It seems that as we age, we more or less sell out on the fundamental importance of protecting our own personal time.

-We often times, without much resistance, hand over the keys to others to drive our agendas because they feel the need to interject a request in front of our eyes.
+We, without much resistance, hand the keys over for others to drive the trajectory of our lives.

-Is this something that is at all present in your life today?
+Is this something that resonates in your life today?

-There’s a famous story I once heard about a meeting between the great Warren Buffet and Bill Gates that illustrates the importance, and power, of having the ability to say No.
+There’s a story I once heard about a meeting had between Warren Buffet and Bill Gates that illustrates the importance (and power) of honing the ability to say No.

-How could one of the most successful investors in our times history have a schedule that was practically wide open?
+How could one of the most successful investors of our time have a schedule that was practically wide open?

 Productivity Starts at No

-I don’t know what it is, but my inclination is that it has something to do with our natural tendencies to want to please.
+I don’t know what it is, but my guess is that it has something to do with our natural tendency to want to please others.

-We have our minds set on progressing to a certain level in our engineering careers, and although we come in with clear intentions to do what we want to do in life, the buffer zones that we set up around our goals slowly degrade until they are nearly unrecognizable.
+Going in to our careers, we have our minds set on progressing, and though we come in with clear intentions, the buffer zones we set around our goals slowly degrade until they are nearly non-existent.

-Where we were once telling people what we were going to do for the day, we are now letting people tell us what we are going to do during our day.
+Where we were once going in to our days with a clear focus on what we were going to get done, we are now letting people tell us what we are going to do every waking second.

-As we age in to our standard corporate routine, the tendency to “sell out” on our buffer zone seems to become part of what’s reality.
+As we mold in to our standard corporate routine, the tendency to “sell out” on our buffer zone becomes part of what’s reality.

 So now not only are we accepting the “reality” of working 60+ hours at work, but we are now giving in to the inundation of people’s requests for our time outside of work.

-Sooner than we know it, we are now booked from dusk to dawn with obligations to be somewhere or some place to do some thing that we may not even want to be doing just because we weren’t able to maintain our buffer zone.
+Before we know it, we are booked from dusk to dawn with obligations to be somewhere or some place to do some thing that we don’t even want to be doing just because we weren’t able to maintain our buffer zone.